pujidjayanto/pujidjayanto/README.md

 ## Hi Everyone! 👋

 My name is Dedy Puji Jayanto.
 You can call me `DP`, stands for Dedy Puji.
 I am software developer since late 2017.
 I am from Indonesia.
-I have family with one beautiful wife, and one great son and i am a Dad hehe!.

 ## Expertise 🔬
 My expertise primiraly lies in web backend development.
 I also did frontend development sometimes, and occasionally manage the infrastructure side related to the project I am currently working on.
 My field of expertise is payment gateway system, financial system, and i begin to learn blockchain system.